leowz/42_Filler/README.md

 ## Example usage

-From the first gif, we can see that the my player(blue) is trying to enclose the opponents as fast as possible.
+From the first gif, we can see that my player(blue) is trying to enclose the opponents as fast as possible.
 ![gif0](/res/fgif0.gif)

 From the second, we can see that once the opponent is enclosed the game is over.